 For many, slow metabolisms lead to issues with weight gain.
 That’s because your body stores more of the calories you consume as fat.
 In addition, a sluggish metabolism can also lead to fatigue, as your body has difficulty converting calories into energy.

 There are many ways to boost your metabolism, including eating a healthy diet, exercising regularly, and avoiding stress.
 While some people are blessed with naturally high metabolisms, there are things that everyone can do to give their metabolism boost.

 So if you’re looking for ways to increase energy levels and lose weight, consider incorporating some of the foods and supplements we cover in this article into your diet.

 Eat and Drink Your Way to a Healthier Metabolism

-Fortunately, there are foods, drinks and supplements that can help to boost your metabolism.
+Fortunately, there are foods, drinks, and supplements that can help boost your metabolism.
 Here are some of the best options to consider:

 1. Green Tea

 Green tea is a popular choice for those looking to boost their metabolism, as it contains caffeine and antioxidants.
 In addition, research has investigated how green tea might help to increase energy expenditure and fat oxidation.